What is food security, and what does it have to do with agricultural investing? Here’s a quick overview for investors.

 As mentioned, many organizations focused on food security are addressing the issues above and the potential for a global food crisis.
 One way that they are doing so is through investment in agriculture.

-But it’s not just large organizations that can improve food security by investing in agriculture.
+But it’s not just governments and large organizations that can improve food security by investing in agriculture.
 Individual investors can do so as well, and those who are savvy with where they put their money may be able to make a profit in addition to growing their portfolio.
-Generally, the investment strategies for the agricultural sector involve investing in natural resources like potash and phosphate.
-Both play a large role in preventing food insecurity as they provide the nutrients that are required to keep arable land fertile enough for crop cultivation and farming to take place.
+Generally, investment strategies for the agricultural sector involve investing in natural resources like potash and phosphate.
+Both potash and phosphate play a large role in preventing food insecurity as they provide the nutrients that are required to keep arable land fertile enough for crop cultivation and farming to take place.

 This is an updated version of an article originally published by the Investing News Network in 2014.